Why This Reform Matters

 The 10-year exemption on foreign-source income remains fully intact.
 Post-2026 olim continue to pay zero Israeli מס הכנסה (Mas Hachnasa) on dividends, interest, capital gains, rental income, and pension distributions from foreign sources for 10 years.
 You report the income; you do not pay tax on it.

-New benefit: 0% Israeli income tax for 2 years
+New benefit: 0% Israeli tax on earned income

 The reform introduced a genuinely new benefit that did not exist under the old rules.
-For the first 2 calendar years after aliyah, post-2026 olim pay 0% Israeli income tax on Israeli-source income as well.
-This means that if you start working in Israel immediately after aliyah, your Israeli salary is tax-free for up to 2 years.
-For high earners, this benefit can be worth 80,000-150,000 NIS in tax savings.
+Olim who shift their center of life to Israel between November 5, 2025 and December 31, 2026 pay 0% Israeli income tax on Israeli-source earned income (employment salary and self-employment business income).
+Israeli-source passive income such as interest, dividends, rental income, and capital gains is not covered by this benefit.
+This means that if you start working in Israel immediately after aliyah, your Israeli salary or business income is tax-free up to an annual ceiling.

 Acclimation year